bharaliparismita95/LogisticRegression-sklearn/README.md

 # LogisticRegression-sklearn
-Implementation of Logistic Regression with sklearn
+Simple implementation of Logistic Regression with sklearn.